 Step 2: Connect the cables to the amp’s right and left speaker terminals

-Step 3: Connect the cable to the subwoofer’s line in.
+Step 3: Connect the cable to the subwoofer’s line-in.

 Note: If your subwoofer comes with spring clips for both ‘speaker out’ and ‘speaker in,’ you should be mindful that other speakers may also connect to the sub.
 Consequently, the subwoofer connects to the amplifier.

-That is not that case if your subwoofer only comes with a single set of spring clips.
+That is not the case if your subwoofer only comes with a single set of spring clips.
 For your sound system to produce quality music, your sub has to share the amp connections with the speakers.
 To accomplish this without any difficulty, you should use banana clips that can effectively plug into each other’s backs.
 Find out more about banana clips and other speaker connector types.

 How to Prevent Subwoofer “Out of Phase”